ESuth/sem/use-cases/use-case-28.md

 TRIGGER

-	User chooses a number of top populated cities in a district to display
+	User chooses a number of top populated cities in a continent to display

 MAIN SUCCESS SCENARIO